-With the level of knowledge and skill that teams of graduate students and post-doctoral fellows possess, professors can pursue large-scale, visionary, and sometimes risky research agendas-agendas that often have the greatest potential for producing major discovery and innovation.
+With the level of knowledge and skill that teams of graduate students and post-doctoral fellows possess, professors can pursue large-scale, visionary, and sometimes risky research agendas-agendas that often have the greatest potential for producing major discoveries and innovations.

 Raising the U of A's international reputation and enriching the learning experiences of both undergraduate and graduate students is closely tied to our ability to build partnerships across local, national, and international communities.
-The University of Alberta has taken a targeted, strategic approach to internationalization, with focus on India, China, Germany, the US, and Brazil.
-We strive to create high quality, multi-leveled partnerships that are more than exchange agreements.
+The U of A has taken a targeted, strategic approach to internationalization, with a focus on India, China, Germany, the United States, and Brazil.
+We strive to create high-quality, multi-level partnerships that are more than exchange agreements.
 The aim is to enable interdisciplinary, cross-border research teams and projects; open up graduate student and post-doctoral internships; and link universities with industry, community organizations, and government agencies.

-The U of A's largest international research partnership, the Helmholtz Alberta Initiative has grown in only five years from a mere idea to a multilayered collaboration around six energy and environment themes, ranging from carbon storage to geothermal systems to tailings pond management.
-Two hundred and seventy-eight U of A researchers, including principal investigators, research associates, graduate students, post-doctoral fellows, and others, are working with 104 researchers from Helmholtz on 46 distinct projects.
-In the five years since its establishment, these highly qualified people have produced several patents, 185 peer reviewed publications, and 499 conference presentations.
-Thus far, a total of 28 graduate degrees have been awarded with another 45 expected in 2015.
-Armed with skills, education, and aptitude prized by governments, industry, and the academy, HAI graduates will enter the workforce, and by sharing and using their learning become knowledge translators.
-From the successful launch of the HAI E&E program, new areas of collaboration are emerging in infectious disease, neurodegenerative disease, and terrestrial ecosystem resource informatics.
-As well, new partnerships are under-development between the U of A and other German institutions, such as the Leibniz Association in the area of social sciences and humanities, and the Fraunhofer Society in food science and bioenergy, because of connections made through Helmholtz.
+The U of A's largest international research partnership, the Helmholtz-Alberta Initiative (HAI), has grown in only five years from an idea to a multilayered collaboration around six energy and environmental themes, ranging from carbon storage to geothermal systems to tailings pond management.
+Two hundred seventy-eight U of A researchers, including principal investigators, research associates, graduate students, post-doctoral fellows, and others, are working with 104 researchers from Helmholtz on 46 distinct projects.
+In the five years since the initiative was established, these highly qualified people have produced several patents, 185 peer-reviewed publications, and 499 conference presentations.
+Thus far, a total of 28 graduate degrees have been awarded, with another 45 expected in 2015.
+Armed with skills and education, and prized by governments, industry, and the academy, HAI graduates will enter the workforce and, by sharing and using their learning, will become knowledge translators.
+From the successful launch of the HAI Energy and Environment Program, new areas of collaboration are emerging in infectious disease, neurodegenerative disease, and terrestrial ecosystem resource informatics.
+The connections made through Helmholtz have also allowed for the development of new partnerships between the U of A and other German institutions, such as the partnership with the Leibniz Association that is focused on the social sciences and humanities, and the partnership with the Fraunhofer Society that focuses on food science and bioenergy.